 Alternatively you can send your medication request by email to: firstname.lastname@example.org and we will process this for you and send it to your nominated pharmacy

-We will no longer be issuing signed printed prescriptions, all prescriptions will be sent electronically to your nominated pharmacy to limit/stop footfall into the surgery.
+We no longer issue signed printed prescriptions, all prescriptions will be sent electronically to your nominated pharmacy.
 If you have not been setup electronically with your pharmacist, you will be asked to chose a pharmacy so that your prescription can be sent there electronically.

 NHS Test and Trace- How it works